homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 docker exec crowdsec cscli decisions remove --ip TODO_OTHER_DEVICE_IP
 ```

 This should be it.
-Let me know if you have any suggestions for improving this setup or run into any issues.
+Let me know if you have any suggestions for improving this setup or if you run into any issues.